 - This form is currently not available for sale in Australia.

 - Methylcobalamin is essential for folate metabolism and the proper functioning of the methylation cycle via the recycling of homocysteine to methionine.

-- This form CAN cause serious side effects including suicidal thoughts, so should only be taken under the prescription of a trained practitioner.
+- Serious side effects, including suicidal thoughts, CAN result from taking this form.
+Therefore, it should only be taken under the prescription of a trained practitioner.